 Exhibition Design, Blog, User Research, Information Graphics, Illustration

-theFearbox is an independent project that I developed and expanded during my senior year at Carnegie Mellon University.
+theFearbox is an independent project developed and expanded during my senior year at Carnegie Mellon University.

 The wooden box traveled to different public locations around the Pittsburgh area.
 Instructions displayed with the project prompted viewers to face their fears by writing them down, throwing them in the box and releasing the fear through this act.
 Paper and pens were set up for this purpose.
 Between five Pittsburgh locations and an online blog over 500 responses were collected.
-Using statistical analysis I categorized the various fears and examined how fears change based on location.
-I also performed academic research into how disciplines such as history, sociology, psychology, philosophy and biology discuss fear.
+The fears were categorized and analyzed to understand change based on location.
+In addition, academic research into how disciplines such as history, sociology, psychology, philosophy and biology discuss fear was included.

 In January 2012 I received full funding from Carnegie Mellon University to present the project and my research at the Hawaii International Conference on Arts and the Humanities in Honolulu.